Rupert Wainwright

 Rupert Wainwright is an English film and television director, with credits including Blank Check (1994), The Sadness of Sex (1995) and Stigmata (1999).
 He is also a music video producer and multiple award-winner.

 British-born, Wainwright was one of the youngest directors accepted in the Discovery Program sponsored by Columbia Pictures.
 He established a reputation for making award-winning television advertisements (including Reebok) and music videos (most notably M.C.
 Hammer).

 Originally an actor, appearing in Another Country (1984) and Dreamchild (1985), Wainright later directed the ABC film Dillinger (1991) starring Mark Harmon.
 In 2005, he directed the supernatural horror film The Fog.

-He also appeared in an episode of the reality TV show Millionaire Matchmaker, where love matchmaker and dating guru Patti Stanger was tasked with finding him a potential love match.
+He also appeared in an episode of the reality TV show The Millionaire Matchmaker, where love matchmaker and dating guru Patti Stanger was tasked with finding him a potential love match.

-Wainwright directed the cinematic teaser for Michael Jackson’s 1995 album HIStory: Past, Present and Future, Book I, which premiered in theaters and on television worldwide.
+Wainwright directed the cinematic teaser for Michael Jackson's 1995 album HIStory: Past, Present and Future, Book I, which premiered in theaters and on television worldwide.
 In 2023, he appeared as a guest at Kingvention, the annual Michael Jackson fan convention in London, to discuss his work on the teaser and Jackson's music videos.